Have you played this game?

 The following polls include votes for Lost Coastlines:

-Outstanding Adrift Game of 2022 - Player's Choice by MathBrush
+Outstanding Adrift Game of 2022 - Author's Choice by MathBrush

 This poll is part of the 2022 IFDB Awards.
 The rules for the competition can be found here, and a list of all categories can be found here.
 This award is for the best Adrift game of 2022.
-Voting is open to all IFDB members.
-Eligible...
+Voting is anonymous and open only to IFDB members...

 Outstanding Fantasy Game of 2022 - Player's Choice by MathBrush